-Solution Computer Programming using C and C++
+Computer Programming using C and C++

+To develop in students the knowledge, understanding, skills and values to solve problems through the creation of software solutions

-- To design and experiment with software prototypes - To elicit, analyze and specify software requirements through a productive working relationship with project stakeholders. - To build solutions using different technologies, architectures and life-cycle approaches. - >>>> The context of different organizational structures.
+To design and experiment with software prototypes

+To elicit, analyze and specify software requirements through a productive working relationship with project stakeholders.

+To build solutions using different technologies, architectures and life-cycle approaches.

+The context of different organizational structures.

-- > Understanding of the historical developments that have led to current practices in software design and development, and of emerging trends and technologies in this field. - Acquiring and applying the skills in designing and developing software solutions. - Acquiring and using the skills required to schedule a software project.
+Understanding of the historical developments that have led to current practices in software design and development, and of emerging trends and technologies in this field.

+Acquiring and applying the skills in designing and developing software solutions.

+Acquiring and using the skills required to schedule a software project.